-Telegraph Media Group
+Telegraph Media Group - Case Study

 Leaving spreadsheets behind in favour of a more innovative approach

-"Rebecca Peach, Financial Reporting Manager, was spending a huge amount of time creating and updating those spreadsheets to get ready for every planning cycle that we went through."
+"Rebecca Peach, Financial Reporting and Planning Manager, was spending a huge amount of time creating and updating those spreadsheets to get ready for every planning cycle that we went through."

 "I was constantly being inundated with partners calling up and suggesting I take a look at the Board software!" says Rebecca.
 "My first experience of Board was on a demo over the phone and I was impressed with it straightaway.
 It seemed really innovative and it was new - it felt modern in comparison to a lot of the other systems that we had seen."

-"That’s one of the real benefits of Board.
-Previously we were spending so much time with the input and the management of the models that we really didn’t have enough time to add value,” says Rebecca.
-“Now as the reporting manager I can add the value by analyzing, reviewing and giving appropriate comments.
+"That’s one of the real benefits of Board," says Rebecca.
+"Previously we were spending so much time with the input and the management of the models that we really didn’t have enough time to add value.
+Now, as the Reporting Manager, I can add the value by analyzing, reviewing, and giving appropriate comments.
 Therefore, we’re completely on top of our numbers.
-Now we have built real structure, routine and familiarity into the reporting process which didn’t exist before."
+Now we have built real structure, routine, and familiarity into the reporting process which didn’t exist before."

 "I am quite a frequent user of Board.
 I go in on a regular basis to see how we are tracking against our forecast and our budget.
 Every week we have a refresh of the data and all the finance users work on the same sets of updated data," adds Andy.
-"I am using that data to make decisions about resource planning, upcoming projects, how much we are going to drive advertising and what kind of advertising contracts we should deal with over the coming year.
+"I am using that data to make decisions about resource planning, upcoming projects, how much we are going to drive advertising, and what kind of advertising contracts we should deal with over the coming year.
 It does power quite a lot of decision-making."

-"It is quite interesting because when you look back over time it’s difficult to remember what things were like before,” concludes Andy.
-“Actually, talking to you I realized how much has changed."
+"It is quite interesting because when you look back over time it’s difficult to remember what things were like before.
+Actually, in talking to you I realized how much has changed."